 Also called the Turner-Ingersoll Mansion, Seven Gables is located right on the water of Salem Harbor at the intersection of Derby and Turner Streets.
 The large house was built in 1668 and is uniquely constructed with many pointed gables, multiple chimneys, and a dark, foreboding exterior.

-For a fee you can take a tour of the house and see displays on Hawthorne’s life, work, and historic Salem in general.
-As part of the tour, you can also see the small house of Hawthorne’s birth, which was also moved from its original location on Union Street to right behind the House of the Seven Gables.
+For a fee you can take a tour of the house and learn its history.
+Along the tour you will have an optional climb through a narrow secret passage way, added by one of the home’s many owners.
+You will also see displays on Hawthorne’s life, work, and historic Salem in general.
+At the end of the tour, you can choose to explore the small house of Hawthorne’s birth, which was also moved from its original location on Union Street to sit beside the House of the Seven Gables.
 A few blocks away on Hawthorne Boulevard towers a large statue of Nathaniel Hawthorne himself.

 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker